johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 // Address at index 4 - UI9UUGM9QZGNSNCCIGUDQOMGRRZT9CNJXUORVNCVNBJLU9KYAYWNUQWLBLKKOXHCSHPXKOEVPAPFINAD9VUOPXREO9
 ```
 #### Transfer Your Addresses but not the Seeds To Your Online Computer.
-* If you are using only one computer for these exercizes then of course there is no need to transfer addresses.
+* If you are using only one computer for these exercises then of course there is no need to transfer addresses.
 * If you are using two computers for this exercise then you must find a safe way to transfer your addresses to your online computer.
 * **Do not transfer your seeds to the online computer.
 Your seeds are secret.
 Keep your seeds on your offline computer only.**
-* The [PrivateKeyVault](https://youtu.be/3MwJOj3t8cI) is built for the purpose of transfering selected documents between online and offline devices without exposing anything to online devices except for the document you intend to transfer.
+* The [PrivateKeyVault](https://youtu.be/3MwJOj3t8cI) is built for the purpose of transferring selected documents between online and offline devices without exposing anything to online devices except for the document you intend to transfer.
 * If you are not using a PrivateKeyVault, then there are other secure methods to make the transfer.

 #### Put Your Addresses In The Script That Made Them.